 Segment contribution margin is not a measure of our financial performance under GAAP and should not be considered an alternative to measures derived in accordance with GAAP.
-For more details on the reconciliation of segment contribution margin to its most directly comparable GAAP financial measure, income (loss) before income taxes, see Note S - Segment Reporting to our Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.
+For more details on the reconciliation of segment contribution margin to its most directly comparable GAAP financial measure, net income (loss), see Note T - Segment Reporting to our Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.